EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 ls
 ```

-If you are using a newly-created EIDF S3 service for your project, then there will be no buckets shown.
+If you are using a newly-created EIDF S3 Service for your project, then there will be no buckets shown.

 !!!
 Tip "Troubleshooting `SSL validation failed for https://s3.eidf.ac.uk/`"

-    If you are using the EIDF S3 service from within an EIDF [Confidential Data Workspace](../confidentialdataworkspace/index.md), and you see an error like:
+    If you are using the EIDF S3 Service from within an [EIDF Confidential Data Workspace](../confidentialdataworkspace/index.md), and you see an error like:

     ```text
     SSL validation failed for https://s3.eidf.ac.uk/ [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: self signed certificate in certificate chain (_ssl.c:1032)